jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 04-analysis/screening/malt/refseq_bacarchhomo_gcs_20181122/
 ```

-To extract the summary statistics for the Refseq runs, we can run
+To extract the summary statistics for the Refseq runs, we can ran
 the following on the MALT logs.

 ```bash